gablaxian/gablaxian_jekyll/source/_posts/articles/creating-a-game-with-javascript/2013-06-16-handling-user-input.md

 Here, when a user presses a key we get the event and send the keyCode to the `changeKey()` function.
 From there we check which key is pressed and set the appropriate value in the array to 1.

-Putting all that together with our game, we’ll get our little Link moving around.
+Now we put all that together with our game.
 Currently, we have the Link image being statically drawn at 20px left and 20px down.
 First there needs to be a way of storing his position for us to manipulate.
 We can do that with a new global variable:

 {% highlight js %}

 var player  = {
-    x : 0,
+    x: 0,
-    y : 0
+    y: 0
 };

 {% endhighlight %}

-I’m using a Javascript object so we can keep everything related to the player nice and enclosed.
+I’m using a Javascript object for now so we can keep everything related to the player nice and enclosed.
 We can read/write their position with `player.x` and `player.y`

 We’ll give Link a bit more space to begin with by setting his initial position to 100px left and 100px down in the `init()` function by adding: